vseynhae/aap2_terraform_demo/README.md

 Under Automation Execution > Templates, run the workflow.

-It will create two EC2 instances (CentOS Stream + Amazon Linux).
+It will create two EC2 instances (CentOS Stream + Amazon Linux) using Terraform.

+When Terraform is done, the state file is stored in the S3 bucket.

-It will refresh the inventory (sourced from the Terraform state file stored in an S3 bucket).
+The workflow will refresh the inventory (based on the state file).

-It will install Apache on both instances.
+The next job will install Apache on the instances found in the Terraform state file.